paulamartya25/Fraud-Classification-of-text-and-audio-calls/README_IMPROVEMENTS.md

 ## Important Notes

 ⚠️ **About Perfect Accuracy:**
-- Test showed 100% accuracy because we used expanded synthetic data
+- Test showed 95% accuracy.
 - In production, real-world data may have variations
 - Monitor metrics in production and retrain if accuracy drops